Jess0032/my7z-Manager-ok/README.md

 API_HASH - Get this value from https://my.telegram.org/apps
-MESSAGE_CHANNEL_ID - id of telegram channel add bot admin in this channel CHANNEL - link of public channel without https://t.me/
+MESSAGE_CHANNEL_ID - id of telegram channel add bot admin in this channel CHANNEL - link of public channel without https://t.me/ PUBLIC_URL - Url or ip where is hosted the Bot.

 ```